 4. Fluff Diapers & Add Main Wash Detergent

-After the pre-wash, fluff up the diapers and clothes in the drum.
-This will help them agitate better in the second wash instead of starting out plastered to the side of the machine.
+After the pre-wash, fluff up the diapers and add clothes or other things to the drum to bulk the load.
+This will help them agitate better in the second wash.

 I usually use line 3 of my powdered detergent for the main wash.
 Add it to your detergent tray or directly to the drum per your machine’s instructions.

 (Note: I do have very soft water- 0 ppm- which is notorious for making detergent hard to rinse out, but I find that this washer uses much more water than most HEs, which means I have not had any issues with suds, detergent build-up, etc. I barely get any suds at all, to be honest.
 When I use less than line 3, they don’t smell as clean.
 I think it’s important to choose a detergent amount that is relative to your unique situation–not all washers use the same amount of water, so having a blanket “use X amount of detergent” isn’t always helpful because some washers will struggle to rinse that amount out completely in soft water due to a lack of water usage and maybe some other factors, while in other machines the detergent would be too diluted in that water level and things don’t get as clean.
 You will need to experiment, learn, and tweak things relative to your exact machine).